isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 The tooltip for Check in/Check out is determined by the title property in the `ui_config.json` file.

-For more details, view Configure the title for Check in/Check out.
+For more details, view [Configure the title for Check in and Check out icons](../install-guide/conf-checkin-checkout-title.md).

 Locks or unlocks the current file.
 Locking \(or checking\) out a file gives the user exclusive write access on the file.
 When the file is Unlocked \(or checked-in\), the changes are saved in the current version of the file.